scrapinghub/web-poet/docs/page-objects/index.rst

 Page objects
 ============

-A page object is a code wrapper for a webpage that implements the logic to parse the raw webpage data into structured data.
+A page object is a code wrapper for a webpage, or for a part of a webpage, that implements the logic to parse the raw webpage data into structured data.

 To use web-poet, :ref:`define page object classes <page-object-classes>` for your target websites, and :ref:`get the output item <output-item>` using a